johnpapa/angular-styleguide/README.md

 *By contributing to this repository you are agreeing to make your content available subject to the license of this repository.*

 ### Process
-    1. Discuss the changes in an Issue.
+    1. Discuss the changes in a GitHub issue.
-    2. Open a Pull Request, reference the issue, and explain the change and why it adds value.
+    2. Open a Pull Request against the develop branch, reference the issue, and explain the change and why it adds value.
     3. The Pull Request will be evaluated and either merged or declined.

 ## License